Adds a database user, database role, Windows login, or Windows group to a database role in the current database.

 Only use sp_addrolemember to add a member to a database role.
 To add a member to a server role, use sp_addsrvrolemember (Transact-SQL).

-Adding members to database user-defined roles requires one of the following:
+Adding members to flexible database roles requires one of the following:

 Membership in the db_securityadmin or db_owner fixed database role.